I'm not getting much sleep these days.

-And when you add to it the fact that I had a fairly serious injury (separated shoulder) after getting hit by a car while riding my bike two months ago, I'd say I'm just about as ready as I could be at this point.
+And when you add to it the fact that I had a fairly serious injury (separated shoulder) after while riding my bike two months ago, I'd say I'm just about as ready as I could be at this point.

 After the accident, my training time in the pool is what suffered the most.
 Rotating my shoulder was challenging, and I was fearful to push myself too hard, at the risk of additional injury.

 My endurance on the swim is not where I'd like it to be at this point, but I am confident that I will not drown during the race!

 We've done two open water swims up at Lake Lanier with the Team in Training group.
 The first swim, in late April, was a shocker to say the least.

 Swimming in a lake is nothing like swimming in a pool.
 In a lake, there is no bottom to touch when you need a break, no lane lines to mark your path and no visibility in the water to see where you are going.